alestry-perez/alestry-perez/README.md

 ## A simple complex biological lifeform of an artist making my way through the codersverse!
 - 🔭 I’m currently studying @ HyperIsland in Stockholm, SE!
-- 🌱 An aspiring FullStack Developer (*currently decypering just about everything within frontend + backend*) 🤣
+- 🌱 Also an aspiring FullStack Developer! (*currently decypering just about everything*) 🤣
 - 👯 I’m looking to collaborate with everyone!
-- 💬 Ask me about 42
+- 💬 Ask me about 42 ...
-- 📫 How to reach me: alestry.perez@hyperisland.se
+- 📫 You can reach me at: alestry.perez@hyperisland.se
 - ⚡ Fun fact: Pre-Covid I was a traveling DJ

 ### Connect with me: